Why You Should Fish in the Florida Keys

 Around the islands, you can fish in the famous flats and catch permit and bonefish.
 The water gets as shallow as mere inches but don’t let that fool you.
 It’s clear enough to sight-fish and hook a feisty snook.

 C.A.
 Richardson from Flats Class went out in the Keys to put the fishing to the test.
 First he went inshore fishing in Flamingo with Captain Dave Denkert, a renown guide and tournament angler.
 Richardson jokes, “When we go to Flamingo all the pressure’s on Dave, it’s not like it’s my fishing spot, it’s Dave’s.”
 Denkert didn’t disappoint, and neither did the Keys.
 They caught four different species in just two days: redfish, black drum, snook, and trout mostly on the Z-man BTB jig.
+The deadly Blue Claw Big TRD bait came to the rescue in this episode, scoring some impressive catches.
+This 4-inch soft stickbait is incredibly effective and easy-to-master.
+A softer material and custom salt content allow it to exhibit lifelike action in the water that work with a variety of different fish species.

 For offshore fishing you can cruise a few miles offshore in a matter of minutes to fish the tons of reefs and wrecks scattered around the Keys.
 Head even further out to blue water that drops to depths of 1000 feet.
 Here you’ll fool bigger fish such as tuna, snapper, grouper, barracuda and even sharks (cue dum-dum-dum-DUM music).